Is it important to send a follow up email after an interview?

 A follow up email after an interview sample

 Dear Ms. Jones,

 Thank you for taking the time to speak with me about the finance analyst role.
 It was an opportunity to meet you and learn more about it.

-I’m very excited about the possibility of joining xyz company and am particularly interested in the details you shared about the upcoming projects.
-I’m enthusiastic about the prospect of being a part of the analyst team and bringing my experience in successfully coordinating cross-functional initiatives to the table.
+I am very excited about the possibility of joining xyz company and in particular interested in the details that you shared about the upcoming projects.
+I am zealous about the prospect of being a part of the analyst team and applying my experience in actively coordinating cross-functional dynamism to the table.

-After our conversation, I’m confident that my background in finance and my interest in research and curating reports will help to fill the job requirements effectively and support the vision of xyz company.
-Please feel free to contact me if I can provide you with any further information.
+After our conversation, I am confident that my background in finance and my interest in research and curating reports will help to fill the job requirements productively and support the vision of xyz company.
+Please feel free to reach out to me if I can provide you with any further information.
 I look forward to hearing from you.

 When to send follow up email after an interview